 Divorce mediation is the process of negotiating a fair divorce agreement in light of all your family’s circumstances by utilizing the services of a neutral divorce mediation attorney.
 Unlike in a litigated divorce, you have control because you and your spouse make decisions about all aspects of your divorce including the division of assets, spousal support, child custody, and visitation.

-In divorce mediation you work together as a team ― you, your spouse and the attorney mediator.
-In a mediated divorce other professionals are brought on board as needed such as an appraiser, a parenting specialist or financial analyst.
+In divorce mediation you work together as a team ― you, your spouse, and the attorney mediator.
+In a mediated divorce other professionals are brought on board as needed such as an appraiser, a parenting specialist, or a financial analyst.
 Utilizing such specialists in the divorce process enables the divorcing couple to reach clarity and understanding without unnecessary legal tactics and maneuvers or additional court pressures and deadlines.

 What Does a Divorce Mediator Do?